learn-co-curriculum/phrg-rspec-intro/README.md

 # RSpec Anatomy

-At this point, you are familiar with how spec test file looks.
-You have had to diagnosis them, drop breakpoints inside them, and even modified a test.
+At this point, you are familiar with how spec test files look.
+You have had to diagnosis them, drop breakpoints inside them, and perhaps even modify a test.
 Before we start writing our own `rspec` tests, let's pick apart the elements we have seen.

 ![RSpec Anatomy](https://raw.githubusercontent.com/powerhome/phrg-rspec-intro/master/rspec-anatomy.jpg?raw=true "RSpec Anatomy")

 RSpec is a big framework.
 It is a hosted Domain Specific Language (DSL) for testing.
-Even though it might not always look like it, RSpec code is Ruby.
+Even though it might not always look like it, RSpec code is just plain Ruby.
 RSpec leverages the syntax and language features of Ruby to provide a specialized language for writing tests.
-Here we are going to intorduce the different parts of a RSpec test file.
-For this introduction we are going to look at an example:
+For this intro, let's take a look at this example:

 ```ruby
 require "spec_helper"